fbpx

 Workshop #8

 Finally, CLI features a hands-on project to practice leadership and make a difference in Jackson Hole.
-For this round of CLI, participants will have the opportunity to design and engage with real campaigns for SPET (Specific Purpose Excise Tax) items on the November 8 ballot, around issues such as land conservation, water quality, transportation, renewable energy, and more.
+For this round of CLI, participants will have the opportunity to design and engage with real campaigns around issues such as land conservation, water quality, transportation, renewable energy, Affordable Housing and more.

 This project is a great way to get real-life practice with recruiting, leadership, and communication skills.
 It requires a few meetings with your team, on your own time, outside of class.
 Please contact us for more information.

-What do graduates of the first twelve rounds of CLI have to say about the program?
+What do graduates of the first thirteen rounds of CLI have to say about the program?

 Over the past decade, almost 200 community members have graduated from the CLI program and gone on to make a real difference in Jackson Hole and beyond.